 "I very much liked the course because it covered all sorts of issues from early discovery through fermentation, purification, formulation, drug product all the way to regulatory issues.
 I found the examples and the case studies which were presented in this course were very educational."

-Bernhardt L. Trout is a Professor of Chemical Engineering at MIT.
-He is currently Director of the Novartis-MIT Center for Continuous Manufacturing and the Co-Chair of the Singapore-MIT Alliance Program on Chemical and Pharmaceutical Engineering.
+Bernhardt L. Trout is the Raymond F. Baddour, ScD, (1949) Professor of Chemical Engineering and Director of the Novartis-MIT Center for Continuous Manufacturing.
 He received his S.B. and S.M. degrees from MIT and his Ph.D. from the University of California at Berkeley.
 In addition, he performed post-doctoral research at the Max-Planck Institute.

 Trout’s research focuses on molecular engineering, specifically the development and application of both computational and experimental molecular-based methods to engineering pharmaceutical formulations and processes with unprecedented specificity.
 Since 1999, he has focused on molecular engineering for biopharmaceutical formulation, primarily liquid formulation, but also lyophilized formulation.
 A major aspect of his research focuses on developing both microscopic and macroscopic models to design stable formulations efficiently.
 In 2007, with several colleagues from MIT, he set up the Novartis-MIT Center for Continuous Manufacturing, a $85 million partnership with the objective of transforming pharmaceutical manufacturing.
 In addition to Novartis, he has worked with many other pharmaceutical companies in research or consulting.
 He has published over 150 papers and currently has 21 patent applications.